tus/tusd/docs/hooks.md

 In case of a blocking hook, HTTP Status Code 400 or greater tells tusd to reject the request (in the same way as non-zero exit code for File Hooks).
 See also [issue #170](https://github.com/tus/tusd/issues/170) regarding further improvements.

+Headers from the client's upload request can be copied to the hook request with the `-hooks-http-forward-headers` flag.
+This is particularly useful for including authentication headers such as `Authorization` or `Cookie`.

 ### Usage